alanbarnett/ptheme/README.md

 `ept` is a command that will open your `$EDITOR` with the current theme (for quick editing)

+#### plugins/git.sh

+Also included is the `plugins/git.sh` file, which has the exported variable to control git printing, and this function to set it from the command line:

-`gpt` is a command that will turn on or off the git branch information in the prompt, by changing the `GIT_PROMPT` variable (note that the only reason this works is because I check the value of the `GIT_PROMPT` variable before running any git commands in the prompt scripts).
-You should export the `GIT_PROMPT` variable in your own `prompt.sh` if you plan on using git information.
+`gitpt` is a command that will turn on or off the git branch information in the prompt, by changing the `GIT_PROMPT` variable (note that the only reason this works is because I check the value of the `GIT_PROMPT` variable before running any git commands in the prompt scripts).